-My aunt Susie is friends with Brett Hull and he had given my cousins a couple pairs of his Ultra Wheels pro skates back in the day.
+My aunt Susie is friends with Brett Hull, and he had given my cousins a couple of pairs of his Ultra Wheels pro skates back in the day.
 I remember using them in their driveway when I was probably 8 or 9 years old.
 At age 12, I got my first glimpse of aggressive skating when I saw some kids jumping off a picnic table in front of my school.
-My mom bought me a pair that day and since then, I never stopped skating.
+My mom bought me a pair that day, and since then, I have never stopped skating.
 This year marks 20 years on the aggressive blades.
-Aside from trick skating, I also enjoy weekly rollerhockey games with the crew, as well as cruising around parking ramps at night.
+Aside from trick skating, I also enjoy weekly roller hockey games with the crew and cruising around parking ramps at night.
 I’ve just recently got the bug to try to go long distances.

 When did you get into big wheel blading?

 I got my first pair of big wheel skates 3 years ago.
-I had been taking a bunch of photos with Chris Farmer and he got me hooked up with my first pair of 3x125s for helping him out with photography.
-He got me the all black Powerslide Swells.
+I took many photos with Chris Farmer, and he got me hooked up with my first pair of 3x125s for helping him out with photography.
+He got me the all-black Powerslide Swells.
 They have been absolutely amazing skates.
 I used them on my ultra skate and went 153 miles without a blister!
 Huge shoutout to The Farm and Powerslide.

 Has your approach to aggressive skating changed since you began big wheel blading?

 Yeah, definitely.
 I feel more confident and consistent than ever.
 My legs feel strong.
-At first it’s kind of weird going back and forth from a 60mm anti-rocker setup to a 3×125, but you get used to it the more you do it.
-Variety is the spice of life and I enjoy all wheel sizes.
-I’m about to get some Wizard Skates and I am really excited to explore a whole new avenue of blading.
+At first, it’s weird going back and forth from a 60mm anti-rocker setup to a 3×125, but you get used to it the more you do it.
+Variety is the spice of life, and I enjoy all wheel sizes.
+I’m about to get some Wizard Skates, and I am really excited to explore a whole new avenue of blading.